Tinkerforge/doc/source/Product_Overview.rst

 * :ref:`Bricks <product_overview_bricks>`:
   Stackable microcontroller boards for sensing and controlling.
 * :ref:`Master Extensions <product_overview_master_extensions>`:
-  Boards which extend the communication interfaces of a :ref:`Master Brick <master_brick>`.
+  Boards that extend the communication interfaces of a :ref:`Master Brick <master_brick>`.
 * :ref:`Bricklets <product_overview_bricklets>`:
-  Non-stackable sensor/actor boards which extend the features of a :ref:`Brick <product_overview_bricks>`.
+  Non-stackable sensor/actor boards that extend the features of a Brick.
 * :ref:`Power Supplies <product_overview_powersupplies>`:
-  Boards to power a Stack of
-  :ref:`Bricks <product_overview_bricks>`, plugged below the Stack.
+  Boards to power a Stack of Bricks, plugged below the Stack.

 See the :ref:`tutorial <tutorial>` for an explanation of how everything works